 - Light level under the minimap.
 Also disabled by default and needs to be enabled in the mod settings (press Y).

-- Configurable settings.
-Lots of options, from minimap size to entity amount.
+- A LOT MORE SETTINGS.
 Too many to list them all here.
-Press Y in-game to open the settings.
+Press Y in game to open the settings and take a look.

 If the "auto" sub-world IS selected but the teleport button is still disabled, then it probably means that teleportation was manually disabled for the server/world.
 Check the teleportation option in the waypoints menu Options.
 If it's disabled, you can only enable it through the server-specific config file in the game directory -> XaeroWaypoints.
 I recommend exiting Minecraft before editing any config files.
 And make backups from time to time.

-Your waypoints are no longer shown for a specific server?
+Why are my waypoints no longer shown for a specific server?